CSV / PDF Importing

 • inflow and outflow

 • Use by type column: Using one single amount column with an associated column denoting the type.
-String in type column must be one of: outflow, inflow, debit, credit.
+The string in the type column must be one of: outflow, inflow, debit, credit.
 Recommended headers include:

 • debit/credit and amount